 “Our partnership with Emerald for HX is one of our most important relationships and events of the year,” added Biran Patel, AAHOA chairman.
 “While we are disappointed not to gather in 2020, we look forward to the road to recovery, which runs through HX: The Hotel Experience Powered by AAHOA in 2021.”

 IMN Distressed Hotel Virtual Forum

 On July 15, IMN announced the launch of its Distressed Hotel Virtual Forum on September 15, 2020.
-The virtual event will include multiple panel sessions, exhibits, networking/online chatting, and meeting rooms.
-Preliminary panel topics include hotel conversions, renovations, and redevelopment; financing distressed acquisitions; hotel valuation in a distressed cycle; a private equity roundtable; a developers roundtable; legal considerations for distress hotel acquisitions and loan workouts; and more.
+The virtual event included multiple panel sessions, exhibits, networking/online chatting, and meeting rooms.
+Panel topics included hotel conversions, renovations, and redevelopment; financing distressed acquisitions; hotel valuation in a distressed cycle; a private equity roundtable; a developers roundtable; legal considerations for distress hotel acquisitions and loan workouts; and more.

 INDIE Confab: Philadelphia / INDIE Cultivate

 The Independent Lodging Congress announced on May 4 that it canceled INDIE Confab: Philadelphia, which had been scheduled for June 22-23, as well as INDIE Cultivate in July.

 IPW 2020 and 2021